or La Petite Mort

 Death cannot exist without sex.
 There’s an obvious connection that without sex there is no life and without life there can be no death.
 It’s about flesh, pulsing blood and that hot, wet loss of control that marks the start of life and its end.
 We seek to manage the vicissitudes of life, to control our destinies but we abandon that control at orgasm and at death.
 It’s no accident that the French capture the experience of orgasm in the phrase La Petite Mort, expressing our joyous fear of the release that transports us from the world in the pure physicality that is the body taken out of the control of the mind.
 Shakespeare revels in the salacious metaphor of death meaning sex and in Sanskrit nirvana means to extinguish, to be blown away.
 Susan Sontag wrote, “What pornography is really about, ultimately, isn’t sex but death.”*

 We fear it yet we seek it, and we will find it.
 And what man cannot control society seeks to contain.
 The experience of both sex and death is held distant from polite society; we don’t see it, we don’t hear it and we don’t speak of it except in metaphor and the theatrical circumstances of fiction and of course in some representations of war.
 We must understand though that the out-of-control experience of war and the sexualized fetishes we attach to it, is experienced differently on the front line and on the home front.
-The theater of war means one thing to the actors and another to the audience and as we cannot witness the performance first hand (or so most of us hope), we are dependent on the image-makers to mediate the reality for our consumption.
+The theatre of war means one thing to the actors and another to the audience and as we cannot witness the performance first hand (or so most of us hope), we are dependent on the image-makers to mediate the reality for our consumption.
 What better than photography to bring us into intimate yet vicarious contact with the action?
 The sweaty, bloody physicality of men performing society’s wishes is caught in the frame for our prurient fascination.

 “Society back home tends to eroticize war, to fetishise it and tends also to pathologise it,” says photographer and filmmaker Tim Hetherington, referring to the 300,000 American veterans currently known to be on medication, and also to society’s coy fascination with the process of war.
 “I’m really suspicious when I hear people use the word pornographic about images coming out of a war.
 There is a desire to fetishise war, to make it pornographic, and I want to contest that.
 We sexualise killing at home.
 I’ve never heard a soldier call a dead body pornographic.
 Why is a picture of someone with his head blown off “pornographic”?
 Because it titillates you?
 It’s not that to the soldiers – they’re doing a job.”